Dzheva/Simple-Json-Parser/README.md

 # Main Entity
 1. **App**:

-   - **Description**: this is the class that launches the application into operation.
+   - **Description**: This class launches the application into operation.

 3. **Order**: